 mortality= β0+lpapers×β1+Xβ2

-From table 3 below, we note that the variable of interest actually has a positive coefficient that is significant at 1% i.e. the number of research papers published per year is positively correlated mortality rates.
+From table 3 below, we note that the variable of interest actually has a positive coefficient that is significant at 1% i.e. the number of research papers published per year positively correlates with mortality rates.
 The magnitude of the impact decreases as we add more controls, but suddenly jumps when we add BMI.

 Now, for the sake of argument, let’s say that the number of papers published conveys information that is structurally different from that conveyed by R&D spending as a percentage of GDP.
 We regress mortality on both of them, using the same vector of covariates.